 -t analogic/poste.io Image name, differs for PRO and FREE version

--e "HTTPS=OFF" To disable all redirects to encrypted HTTP, its useful when you are using some kind of reverse proxy (place this argument before image name!)
+-e "HTTPS=OFF" To disable all redirects to encrypted HTTP, useful if you are using some kind of reverse proxy (put this argument before image name!)

 -e "HTTP_PORT=8080" Custom HTTP port.
-Please not that you must handle Let's encrypt requests at port 80, so if you are using reverse proxy setup you need to forward /.well-known/ folder to this port
+Note that you will need to handle Let's Encrypt requests on port 80, so if you're using a reverse proxy setup, you'll need to forward the /.well-known/ folder to this port.

 -e "HTTPS_PORT=4433" Custom HTTPS port.

--e "DISABLE_CLAMAV=TRUE" To disable all ClamAV, it is useful for low mem usage.
+-e "DISABLE_CLAMAV=TRUE" To disable ClamAV, it is useful for low mem usage.

 -e "DISABLE_ROUNDCUBE=TRUE" To disable Roundcube webmail.

--p 4190:4190 When you are going to use clients with ability to manage Sieve filters externally, you need also publish port 4190
+-p 4190:4190 If you want to use clients with the ability to manage Sieve filters externally, you will also need to open port 4190